ju2ez/dotfiles/README.md

-# A dotfile configuration script for Ubuntu systems featuring VIM, ZSH, TMUX and more
+# A dotfile configuration script for Ubuntu and Arch Linux featuring VIM, ZSH, TMUX and more

 I couldn't find a nice out-of-the box dotfile script/repo that features all of the above configs and plugins, so I build my own.